Sombressoul/self-projection/README.md

 The `SelfProjection` module has been comprehensively evaluated using the MNIST dataset under various controlled conditions.
 These evaluations aim to assess its spatial feature extraction efficiency and overall model performance.

 [eval_mnist.py](eval_mnist.py) - contains an evaluation code for MNIST dataset.
-By default it is set to extreme conditions with heavy projection reduction (4x4) and high dropout rate at projection level (0.75) and extreme dropout rate at input level (0.9).
+By default it is set to extreme conditions with heavy projection reduction (4x4), high dropout rate at projection level (0.75) and extreme dropout rate at input level (0.9).

 ### Experimental Setup and Results